 CONSIDERATION OF BUSINESS RECORDS

-When are jurors allowed to consider business records?
+When may jurors consider these records?

-Can a judge require that the party offering the business records into evidence call a witness as a condition of admissibility?
+Can a judge require that the party offering the records into evidence call a witness as a condition of admissibility?

 YES, a trial judge may, as a condition to admissibility of business records, require the party offering the business records into evidence to call a witness who has personal knowledge of the facts stated in the record.
 Such a witness may be necessary to establish the foundation required to find that a document constitutes a business record.